Nineteen-Day Fast

+Adherents of the Baháʼí Faith observe a sunrise-to-sunset fast annually for the nineteen days of the Baháʼí month of Loftiness.
+The practice is regarded as one of the most significant obligations of a Baháʼí, along with daily obligatory prayers.
+There are several exemptions to the fast, such as pregnancy or illness, and it only applies to those 15 to 70 years old.

+The nineteen-day fast was instituted by the Báb, a central figure of the religion.
+It was later affirmed by Baháʼu'lláh, the founder, and explained in his Kitáb-i-Aqdas.
+The purpose of the fast is to practice abstinence from carnal desires, rejuvenate one's inner spiritual life, and bring to mind the deprivation experienced by prophets.

-The Nineteen-Day Fast is a nineteen-day period of the year during which members of the Baháʼí Faith adhere to a sunrise-to-sunset fast.
-Along with obligatory prayer, it is one of the greatest obligations of a Baháʼí, and its chief purpose is spiritual: to reinvigorate the soul and bring the person closer to God.
-The fast was instituted by the Báb, and accepted by Baháʼu'lláh, the founder of the Baháʼí Faith, who stated its rules in his book of laws, the Kitáb-i-Aqdas.
-The nineteen days of fasting occur immediately after Ayyam-i-Ha, which celebrates the four or five intercalary days of the Baháʼí calendar dedicated to giving generously to the needy to prepare for the upcoming month of restraint.
-The Baháʼí faith commemorates the conclusion of the fast at the festival of Naw Ruz, or the Baháʼí New Year, on the vernal equinox (19–21 March, depending on the year).
+The nineteen days of fasting occur immediately after Ayyam-i-Ha, the four or five intercalary days of the Baháʼí calendar dedicated to prepare for the upcoming month of restraint.
+The fast concludes at the festival of Naw Ruz, on the vernal equinox (20–21 March, depending on the year).

-In 2023, the first day of fasting was March 2 and the last was March 20.
+For 2025, the fast begins at sunset on Friday, February 28 and ends on sunset on Wednesday, March 19.

 History

 The Báb, the founder of the Bábí Faith, instituted the Badíʻ calendar with 19 months of 19 days in his book the Persian Bayán, and stated that the last month would be a period of fasting.
 The Báb stated that the true significance of the fast was abstaining from all except the love of the Messengers from God.
-The Báb also stated that the continuation of the fast was contingent of the approval of a messianic figure, Him Whom God Shall Make Manifest.
-Baháʼu'lláh, the founder of the Baháʼí Faith, who claimed to be the one foretold by the Báb, accepted the fast, but altered many of its details and regulations.
+The Báb also stated that the continuation of the fast was contingent on the approval of a messianic figure, Him Whom God Shall Make Manifest.
+Baháʼu'lláh, the founder of the Baháʼí Faith, who claimed to be the one foretold by the Báb, accepted the fast but altered many of its details and regulations.

 The Baháʼí fast resembles fasting practices of several other religions.
 Lent is a period of fasting for Christians, Yom Kippur and many other holidays for Jews, and the fast of Ramadan is practiced by Muslims.
-The Baháʼí fasting most resembles the fast of Ramadan, except that the period of fasting is defined as a fixed Baháʼí month, whereas Muslims fast during a lunar month, whose specific Gregorian dates vary from year to year.
+The Baháʼí fasting most resembles the fast of Ramadan, except that the period of fasting is defined as a fixed Baháʼí month.
+In contrast, Muslims fast during a lunar month, whose specific Gregorian dates vary yearly.